ROCm/TransferBench/docs/install/install.rst

 Depending on your requirement, you can install these optional dependencies:

-- ``libibverbs``: Required for enabling NIC executor for RDMA transfers.
+- ``libibverbs``: Required for enabling NIC Executor for RDMA transfers.

   - For Ubuntu/Debian: